portrait

 }

 We use specializations if the local variables happen to have an int or double type.
-We use the guards attribute of @Specialization to make sure they are only activated if the frame slot has the correct type (or has not yet been initialized, which is represented by the Illegal frame slot kind – that’s why each specialization sets the approproate kind, even though it might be redundant).
+We use the guards attribute of @Specialization to make sure they are only activated if the frame slot has the correct type (or has not yet been initialized, which is represented by the Illegal frame slot kind – that’s why each specialization sets the appropriate kind, even though it might be redundant).
 If an object is assigned to a given local variable at any time, we stop further specializations, and work on the boxed object exclusively.

 Note that in order to write that guards expression, we have to statically import the constants from the FrameSlotKind Truffle enum.
 We do that with the @ImportStatic annotation.